Meet the dynamic team leading GFNF4Kids efforts to ensure every child in our community is protected and has a brighter future to thrive.

 Rowan is a teacher assistant for The Learning Academy at the Els Center of Excellence, a high school for children diagnosed with Autism Spectrum Disorder.
 She began working in the field prior to completing her undergraduate degree working with children being removed from their homes due to abuse, neglect or abandonment.

-Board Member Dorothy Malik is the former Assistant Chief Probation Officer for The Department of Juvenile Justice (Circuit 19) which encompasses Saint Lucie, Martin, Indian River, and Okeechobee Counties.
-Her work with youth began over 40 years ago when she began working as a teacher’s aide with the St. Lucie County School System.
+Dorothy Malik is the former Assistant Chief Probation Officer for The Department of Juvenile Justice (Circuit 19) which encompasses Saint Lucie, Martin, Indian River, and Okeechobee Counties.
+Her work with youth began over 40 years ago when I began working as a teacher’s aide with the St. Lucie County School System.
 She is committed and passionate about the wellbeing of children and the community at large and demonstrated this by her work beyond her job with the Department of Juvenile Justice as demonstrated by her involvement with (VCOYA) Village Coalition of Youth Activities in which she was the chairperson.

 Wendy Zuniga has served over 500 children in the community of St. Lucie, first by being the children’s director at her local church for ten years and also by working as the site coordinator of the Multicultural Resource Center, where the majority of the children served where underprivileged.
 Wendy has also volunteered with numerous other non-profit programs for children.
 Wendy is pursuing her Master’s in Education at Florida Atlantic University.